 Note that Tonga is an ever-evolving country, especially when it comes to accommodation.
 With that in mind, some of the services accommodations provide are known to change without notice.
 If there is any information needing an update in the listings below, feel free to reach out!

-2. Matafonua Lodge
+1. Matafonua Lodge (Ha’apai)

 The kids will hardly get bored at this stunning resort in the Ha’apai islands.
-Snorkelling just off the shore, PADI scuba diving lessons, whale watching, cultural tours, horse riding, reef walks… It can all be done here at the Matafonua Lodge atop the sand tip of Foa Island.
-Stay in one of the free-standing elevated family fales (bungalows) on the beach, which includes a continental breakfast each day and free use of kayaks and bicycles.
-There is a shared shower and bathroom block with rainfall-head showers.
-Check out more like this in the 7 Best Family Accommodation in Ha’apai.
+Snorkelling just off the shore, whale watching, horse riding, reef walks… It can all be done here at the Matafonua Lodge atop the sandy tip of Foa Island.
+Stay in one of the free-standing elevated “Family Fales” (bungalows) on the beach, which includes a continental breakfast each day and free use of kayaks and bicycles.
+There is a shared shower and bathroom block kitted out with luxurious rainfall showers.
+See more accommodations like this in Where to Stay in Ha’apai: The Best Accommodations.

 Check Matafonua Lodge out:

-3. Serenity Beaches Resort
+6. Serenity Beaches Resort (Ha’apai)

 Check Serenity Beaches Resort out: